 The Bottom Line

 I’m all about saving some money where I can (usually so I can spend it on books) and Artful Agenda will definitely cost me less each year.
 (Well, once you factor in all the stickers and accessories I wind up buying because they’re cute and I’m weak.
 It’s also one less “thing” sitting around my apartment and, while I’ll never be a minimalist, I have been trying to do better with “stuff” lately.
 A year’s subscription for Artful Agenda is $35.
 Not sure it’s for you?
 You can try before you buy.
 There’s a two-week trial.
-If you use my referral link, you’ll get a free cover and sticker pack!
+If you use my referral link (and code RK31665), you’ll get a free cover and sticker pack!
 (And, full disclosure, I do make a small commission if you choose to subscribe.)

 I really do envy folks who have success with paper planners.
 I’m just never going to be one of them.
 I tried way too hard to fit myself into that box and felt like a mess when it just never clicked for me.
 Artful Agenda is the best of both worlds as far as I’m concerned.
 If you find you’re like me in that paper planners never quite felt right and a Google calendar wasn’t quite enough, I suggest you give it a shot.
 I hope you love it as much as I do!

 Are you a paper planner person or do you prefer digital?